Marilynn Robinson is unmatched for her ability to take a clear eyed look at Christianity and humanism and find integrated roots in the common tree.

 One of these mornings One of these mornings I’m gonna lay down my cross Get me a crown One of these evenings, oh Lord Late one evening, my Lord Late one evening I’m going home to live on high Starts as soon as my feet strike Zion Lay down my heavy burdens Put on my […]

-Long before Gilead made Marilynne Robinson famous, she wrote an outstanding collection of essays called The Death of Adam.
-Being a staunch Presbyterian, she rose to the defense of John Calvin who generally gets a bad rap for the brand of Calvinism that basically says that God predestined some people for heaven and others for […]
+“For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
+John 3:16 Long before Gilead made Marilynne Robinson famous, she wrote an outstanding collection of essays called The Death of Adam.
+Being a staunch Presbyterian, she rose to the […]